by Nebula Haze (with a big “Thank You” to alltatup who inspired this tutorial!)

 Growing Tips – Flowering Stage

-- Some Sativa strains may need 3 months in the flowering stage to be ready to harvest on the standard 12/12 flowering light schedule.
-In order to “hurry them along,” they may need longer than average nights until harvest, for example, an 11/13, 10/14 or even 8/16 light schedule!
+- Prepare for a long flowering stage – Some Sativa strains may need 3 months in the flowering stage to be ready to harvest on the standard 12/12 flowering light schedule.
+It’s possible to “hurry them along” with longer nights (like 11/13, 10/14, or even 8/16 light schedule) but this can greatly reduce yields.

 If you initiate the flowering stage when the plant is still very small, you may end up with just one long bud like this